 Rangi Nui means the “great sky”.
 It watches over us and the vast expanse of pristine land from which we harvest our wild rabbits.
 This connection with the sky and the land links us to Ngai Tahu iwi with whom we collaborate on employment initiatives in the district.

-By purchasing our wild New Zealand rabbit fur products instead of farmed rabbit fur from China, you are actively contributing to rabbit control in Central Otago.
+By purchasing our wild New Zealand rabbit fur products instead of imported farmed rabbit fur, you are actively contributing to rabbit control in Central Otago.